bramus/mixed-content-scan/readme.md

 ## About

-`Mixed Content Scan` is a scanner which scans HTTPS-enabled websites for Mixed Content.
+`Mixed Content Scan` is a CLI Script which crawls+scans HTTPS-enabled websites for Mixed Content.

-The script starts at a given URL, and then starts processing+crawling it:
+The script starts at a given URL, and then starts processing it:

 *  All contained `img[src]`, `iframe[src]`, `script[src]`, and `link[href][rel="stylesheet"]`, and `object[data]` elements are checked for being Mixed Content or not
 *  All contained `a[href]` elements linking to the same or a deeper level are successively processed for Mixed Content.

 ## Installation

-Git clone this repo and install the dependencies using Composer
+Installation is possible using Composer

 ```
-git clone git@github.com:bramus/mixed-content-scan.git && composer install
+composer global require bramus/mixed-content-scan ~2.0
 ```

 _Don't know what this Composer thing is?_ If you don't know how to work with Composer you may download the 1.0 release from [the Releases page](https://github.com/bramus/mixed-content-scan/releases).
 It's a first (rough) version of MCS which also does the job.